Anse Major Hike, Mahe, Seychelles

 Relax!
 There isn’t much to do at Anse Major apart from chill at the beach and enjoy some drinks and food from the local beach bar.

-As I mentioned earlier, the beach is small but there is enough space to sit whether you want to bathe in the sun or lay under the shade.
+As I mentioned earlier, the beach is small, but there is enough space to sit, whether you want to bathe in the sun or lie under the shade.
 There are also benches and tables to perch on if you want a comfortable place to eat your lunch.

-You’ll also be pleased to know that there are also toilets at Anse Major so that’s one less thing to worry about.
+You’ll also be pleased to know that there are toilets at Anse Major, so that’s one less thing to worry about.

 What I loved most about Anse Major was just how quiet and chilled out it was in comparison to some of the other beaches I had visited in Mahé.